-Here is my short story why I converted to saltwater pool system: I have an outdoor swimming pool in a locality where the sun is always the order of the day, and all that sun makes it difficult to balance those pool chemicals.
-Free chlorine was being used up at an accelerated rate, and I had to purchase in bulk and maintain a supply stabilizers and chlorine.
-Shocking my pool every evening got me tired and it got expensive, too.
+Here is my short story of why I converted to a saltwater pool system: I have an outdoor swimming pool in a locality where the sun is always the order of the day, and all that sun makes it difficult to balance those pool chemicals.
+Free chlorine was being used up at an accelerated rate, and I had to purchase in bulk and maintain a supply of stabilizers and chlorine.
+Shocking my pool every evening got me tired, and it got expensive, too.

 When I bought a saltwater chlorine generator, it helped me cut down my pool maintenance costs by over 50%.

 Maybe you are installing a home or commercial swimming pool, or maybe you are considering converting your chlorine-based pool into a saltwater system.
 Either way, this article will help you decide.

 Saltwater or Chlorine Pools: What's the Difference?

 Basically, there is no special difference.
 Both saltwater and chlorine pools use chlorine to kill harmful bacteria and organisms in the water.
 The only difference is that saltwater pools use a special chlorine generator (installed somewhere near the power source) to produce chlorine through electrolysis and inject the required amount of less harmful chlorine automatically into the water, saving you from manually adding any chlorine shocks for pool sanitization.